KeenanK/keenank_portfolio/README.md

 # PacMen Factory
 ### In this project I had to make pacman run around and bump into walls.
 There are buttons to start the games and buttons to add pacmans.

+# Real Time Bus Tracker
+### For this project I needed to show the bus stops from MIT to Harvard.
+When it starts markers pop up of where all the bus stops are.